-It is always better that we have single scoring system to predict outcomes and audit of healthcare organizations.
-Therefore, it has been suggested that studies should “update the performance (primarily the calibration) of APACHE II and P-POSSUM” and compare its ability to predict postoperative morbidity and mortality[6,10].
+It is always better to have a single scoring system to predict outcomes and audit of healthcare organizations.
+Therefore, it has been suggested that studies should “update the performance (primarily the calibration) of APACHE-II and P-POSSUM” and compare its ability to predict postoperative morbidity and mortality[6,10].

 MATERIALS AND METHODS

 After approval from the institutional ethics committee, this single center prospective observational study was conducted from December 2013 to November 2014.
 All patients undergoing emergency laparotomy at the Tata Main Hospital, Jamshedpur, India, during this period were included in this study.
-All patients below 18 years, those with acute trauma or undergoing re-exploratory laparotomy or any laparotomy for vascular surgery were excluded from the study.
+All patients below 18 years, those with acute trauma, undergoing re-exploratory laparotomy, or any laparotomy for vascular surgery were excluded from the study.

-All patients were scored with APACHE II on being posted for emergency surgery.
+All patients were scored with APACHE-II on being posted for emergency surgery.
 Twelve components of the Physiologic Scores of and one component of the Operative Score for P-POSSUM were scored at the time of being posted for surgery.
-Four of the 6 components of the Operative Score for P-POSSUM were done intraoperative (category, number of procedures, blood loss and peritoneal soiling), while one was done postoperatively on availability of histopathology reports (malignancy).
+Four of the six components of the Operative Score for P-POSSUM were done intraoperatively (category, number of procedures, blood loss, and peritoneal soiling), while one was done postoperatively on availability of histopathology reports (malignancy).

-The patients were followed up till at least 30 days after discharge or death (during admission or within 30 days after discharge) by telephonic interview.
-While postoperative mortality was the primary outcome which was analyzed, the following secondary outcomes were also compared: (1) Length of stay (LOS); (2) Need for postoperative ventilator support (any time during the postoperative period, either immediate based on the assessment of the anesthesiologist, or later due to respiratory failure); (3) Need for postoperative ionotropic support (inotropic support would be initiated if the patient remains hypotensive despite fluid resuscitation to maintain a MAP ≥ 65 mmHg); (4) Acute kidney injury (AKI) (diagnosed based on the Kidney Disease: Improving Global Outcomes (KDIGO) Acute Kidney Injury Work Group (2012) guidelines[11]); (5) Patients needing re-exploration; and (6) Cardiac morbidity (acute myocardial infarction or arrhythmias needing treatment).
+The patients were followed up for at least 30 d after discharge or death (during admission or within 30 d after discharge) by telephonic interview.
+While postoperative mortality was the primary outcome that was analyzed, the following secondary outcomes were also compared: (1) Length of stay (LOS); (2) need for postoperative ventilator support (any time during the postoperative period, either immediate based on the assessment of the anesthesiologist or later due to respiratory failure); (3) need for postoperative ionotropic support (inotropic support would be initiated if the patient remained hypotensive despite fluid resuscitation to maintain a mean arterial pressure ≥ 65 mmHg); (4) acute kidney injury (AKI) (diagnosed based on the Kidney Disease: Improving Global Outcomes Acute Kidney Injury Work Group (2012) guidelines[11]); (5) patients needing re-exploration; and (6) cardiac morbidity (acute myocardial infarction or arrhythmias needing treatment).

 Statistical analysis

 Receiver operating characteristics curve (ROC) was used as a statistical method to measure the diagnostic accuracy.
-Area under the curve (AUC) was used to measure the “size” of the prediction and it consisted of graphically plotting “sensitivity" and the “1–specificity" relationship[12].
-AUC can range from 0.5 to 1.0 and a result of 1.0 indicates a perfect discriminatory ability.
+Area under the curve (AUC) was used to measure the “size” of the prediction, and it consisted of graphically plotting “sensitivity" and the “1–specificity" relationship[12].
+AUC can range from 0.5 to 1.0, and a result of 1.0 indicates a perfect discriminatory ability.
 An AUC value > 0.8 is considered good, a range between 0.60-0.80 is considered as moderate, and an AUC value < 0.60 is regarded as poor.
-The ROC curve was used to display the optimal cut-off point when sensitivity and specificity reached an optimum for both values, by which, the point on the ROC curved line was closest to the upper left corner on the curve.
-Statistical analysis was performed by the SPSS program for Windows, version 17.0.
-Continuous variables are presented as mean ± SD or median (min-max) and categorical variables are presented as absolute numbers and percentage.
+The ROC curve was used to display the optimal cut-off point when sensitivity and specificity reached an optimum for both values, by which the point on the ROC curved line was closest to the upper left corner on the curve.
+Statistical analysis was performed using the SPSS program for Windows, version 17.0 (Chicago, IL, United States).
+Continuous variables are presented as mean ± standard deviation (SD) or median (min-max), and categorical variables are presented as absolute numbers and percentage.
 Data were checked for normality before statistical analysis.
 Normally distributed continuous variables were compared using the unpaired t-test, whereas the Mann-Whitney U-test was used for those variables that were not normally distributed.
 Categorical variables were analyzed using either the chi square test or Fisher’s exact test.